How to Use a Project Management Framework to Improve DEI [UPDATED]

 2. Kanban

 Many teams use the Kanban framework.
 Kanban is another iterative framework supported by lean thinking.
 It is also supported by a visualization tool, such as a Kanban board or visual workflow board.
-This framework allows for project and development team members to not only visually see the workflow but also all the activities, work quantities, and bottlenecks.
+This framework allows project and development team members to not only see the workflow visually but also all activities, work quantities, and bottlenecks.

 How Kanban Can Help with DEI Initiatives